His reputation traveled before him.

 “My husband had an accident a few years back.
 He fell on the right side and injured his leg.
 He is feeling numbness in the leg and finds trouble in walking.”

 Jagan noted her address and drove to it in the evening after attending to his other patients.
 He attended to ten patients on a regular basis, daily.
 He had not thought about a clinic of his own.
 Being just 48, he preferred to treat his patients in their own houses.

 He called at the address given by the lady, he talked to on phone.
 It was an independent single-storied house with a lot of greenery around.

-“Come in doctor,” Ela welcomed him inside.
+“Come in doctor,” Aditi welcomed him inside.
 A man of about sixty sat on a sofa, reading a book.
-Ela introduced him as her husband.
+Aditi introduced him as her husband.
 After preliminary exchange of talk, Jagan wanted to examine him.
 He noticed a slight bent and a strained look on Mr. Ramesh’s face, as they walked together to the bedroom.